-Editor’s Note: Whether non-MSG5G UE capabilities are needed is FFS.

 The Message Gateway sends the non-MSGin5G UE Registration request to the MSGin5G Server.
 The request includes the information detailed in Table 8.2.3-1.

 The MSGin5G Server authenticates the Message Gateway and authorises the non-MSGin5G UE to receive the MSGin5G service.
 The MSGin5G Server records the UE’s availability for MSGin5G service.